maarky/singlecontainer/README.md

 ### map(callable $map): SingleContainer

-If container has a value it should call $map, passing in the value and itself. $map should return a value to be wrapped inside a SingleContainer.
+If container has a value it should call $map, passing in the value. $map should return a value to be wrapped inside a SingleContainer.
 If $map returns a SingleContainer it should be wrapped inside another SingleContainer.
 If $map returns an empty value it should return an empty SingleContainer.
 If the calling container has no value it should ignore $map and return itself.

-$map should have signature function(mixed $var, SingleContainer $container): mixed where $var is the data being stored in the calling SingleContainer and $container is the calling SingleContainer.
+$map should have signature function(mixed $var): mixed where $var is the data being stored in the calling SingleContainer.

 ### flatMap(callable $map): SingleContainer

-If container has a value it should call $map, passing in the value and itself. $map must return any type of SingleContainer.
+If container has a value it should call $map, passing in the value. $map must return any type of SingleContainer.
 If container has no value it should ignore $map and return itself.

-$map Should have signature function(mixed $var, SingleContainer $container): SingleContainer where $var is the data being stored in the calling SingleContainer and $container is the calling SingleContainer.
+$map Should have signature function(mixed $var): SingleContainer where $var is the data being stored in the calling SingleContainer.

 ### foreach(callable $each): SingleContainer